Leo Kocialkowski

-Leo Paul Kocialkowski (August 16, 1882 – September 27, 1958) was an American politician who served 5 terms as a Democratic U.S. Representative from Illinois from 1933 to 1943.
+Leo Paul Kocialkowski (August 16, 1882 – September 27, 1958) was an American politician who served five terms as a Democratic U.S. Representative from Illinois from 1933 to 1943.

 Biography

 Kocialkowski was born in Chicago, Illinois, the son of Michael and Dorothy (née Wendzinski) Kocialkowski, and was orphaned at an early age.

 He was educated in private schools, which he supplemented by a business course.

+Early career

 He worked in various capacities in several business houses in Chicago.

 He engaged in tax appraisal and delinquent tax supervision in Cook County, Illinois from 1916 to 1932.

 He served as delegate to the Democratic National Convention in 1928.

 Congress

 Kocialkowski was elected as a Democrat to the Seventy-third and to the four succeeding Congresses (March 4, 1933 – January 3, 1943).

 He served as chairman of the Committee on Insular Affairs (Seventy-fourth through Seventy-seventh Congresses).

 He was an unsuccessful candidate for renomination in 1942.